Russian tennis players collect 3 titles at US Open tuneups - ExBulletin

 Russian tennis players collect 3 titles at US Open tuneups

-WASHINGTON (AP) It’s been a decent week for Russia professional tennis players four tournaments, three titles.
+WASHINGTON It’s been a decent week for Russia’s professional tennis players, with four tournaments and three titles.

-One of them, Liudmila Samsonova, thinks it is not a mere coincidence that these recent successes for her, Daria Kasatkina and Daniil Medvedev comes shortly after they were banned from participating in Wimbledon because of their land invasion of, and ongoing war in Ukraine.

 Samsonova earned her trophy in Washington a day after Medvedev, who leads the men’s rankings, defeated Briton Cam Norrie for the championship in Los Cabos, Mexico, and hours before Kasatkina won the title in San Jose, California, with a win over the American Shelby Rogers.
-All three events are hard court tuneups that anticipate the final Grand Slam tournament of the year. the US Open, which begins August 29 in New York; Medvedev is defending champion there.
+All three events are hard-court tunings ahead of the final Grand Slam tournament of the year, the US Open, which starts in New York on August 29; Medvedev is defending champion there.
 (The fourth title of the week, the men’s event at the Citi Open, was won by Australian Nick Kyrgios; a Russian, Andrey Rublev, reached the semifinals).

 At the previous Grand Slam event, Wimbledon, which ran from late June to July, all athletes from Russia and Belarus were barred from participating by the All England Club due to the attack on Ukraine.
-That was the reason for the professional tours of WTA and ATP to Ranking points mean of the tournament, meaning what was earned there in 2021 fell off a player record and couldn’t be replaced by how they did there this year.
+That prompted the WTA and ATP professional tours to withhold ranking points from the tournament, meaning anything earned there in 2021 fell off a player’s record and couldn’t be replaced by how they did there this year. did.

 When Samsonova arrived in Washington a week ago, her ranking had dropped from a career best of 25th in May to 60th.
 And she hadn’t played a game on tour since June.